Prom3th3us/Getting_and_Cleaning_Data_Project/codebook.md

 ---

-Tidy data set 2: 'tidy_average.csv':
+Tidy data set 2: 'tidy_average.txt':
 ===============================

 This tidy dataset contains all the variables from data set 1 except for the 'Set' variable.
 The variables are however averaged for each subject and each activity.